FoSGamers/FoS-DeckPro-Release/CONTRIBUTING.md

 - [ ] Only public files are present in the release branch.
 - [ ] Code changes have been merged/cherry-picked from `personal-dev`.
 - [ ] All tests pass and documentation is up to date.
 - [ ] Commit and push the release branch.

+## CI Release Hygiene Check
+- Every PR and push to a release branch runs a GitHub Action that blocks the build if any personal files are present.
+- If the check fails:
+  1. Run `./clean_for_release.sh` locally.
+  2. Commit and push the cleaned branch.
+  3. Re-read this file and [RELEASE.md](RELEASE.md) to ensure compliance.